 “The genomes in this paper … are the first genomes from Indonesia,” says paper co-author Murray Cox, of New Zealand’s Massey University.
 “That’s pretty amazing because Indonesia is the world’s fourth largest country, it’s got 250 million people and it’s as big as continental Europe.
 It just shows that disparity between science that happens in the West versus science that happens in developing countries.”

 The researchers published their work in the journal Cell.

 Perhaps the most significant way that the new genetic evidence alters our conception of the Denisovans is that it reveals them to be diverse.
 In some modern Indonesians, scientists found not one, but two distinct Denisovan genomic signatures.
 What’s more, these two groups also looked different from the Denisovans previously found in Siberia, which they researchers say was another group altogether.
 For those of you keeping count, that adds up to three different kinds of Denisovans spread from Siberia to across the disparate islands of Indonesia.

 It’s a substantial expansion of Denisovans’ range.
 Whereas scientists published evidence proving they lived in just one small cave in 2010, we now know that Denisovans ranged across thousands of miles during their time on Earth.
-Being spread across so wide and area for so long probably played a role in the Denisovans’ eventual diversification.
+Being spread across so wide an area for so long probably played a role in the Denisovans’ eventual diversification into multiple lineages.